 The Jeanne Kissner Undergraduate Award in Humanities recognizes an undergraduate essay that presents a scholarly exploration of any Canadian studies theme.

 ICCS grants are meant to facilitate the renewal of the community of Canadianists by supporting the work of young scholars, enabling successful candidates to spend 4-6 weeks at a Canadian university or research site other than their own doing research related to their thesis or dissertation in the field of Canadian Studies.

-The Rufus Z. Smith Award is presented to the individual (or individuals) who is deemed to have written the best article in ARCS during the two years prior to the biennial conference at which it is presented.
-Nomination letters should be sent to: email@example.com
+The Rufus Z. Smith Award is presented to the individual (or individuals) deemed to have written the best article in ARCS during the two years prior to the biennial conference at which it is presented.
+Nomination letters should be sent to: firstname.lastname@example.org